 Lastly, we come to yellow/orange fleshed watermelon plant varieties, which are typically round and can be both seedless and seeded.
 Seeded varieties include:

+Seedless varieties include Chiffon and Honeyheart.
+As you may have guessed, depending upon the variety, flesh is yellow to orange in color.
+These melons mature in about 75 days.
 As you can see, there are plenty of watermelon options out there to experiment with in the garden.
 Maybe you even want to try and grow a square watermelon next!